maxhbr/LDBcollector/md/CDDL-1.1.md

                         "CDDL-1.1"
                     ],
                     "__impliedId": "CDDL-1.1",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "per SPDX.org, same as 1.0, but changes name from Sun to Oracle in section\n4.1 and adds patent infringement termination clause (section 6.3)\n"
+                                "per SPDX.org, same as 1.0, but changes name from Sun to Oracle in section\n4.1 and adds patent infringement termination clause (section 6.3)\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [